ioki-mobility/salt_exporter/README.rst

                            Port to bind to (default: 9175) --highstate-interval HIGHSTATE_INTERVAL
-                           Seconds between each highstate test run (default: 300) --batch-size BATCH_SIZE
+                           Seconds between each highstate test run (default: 300) --wait-on-error-interval WAIT_ON_ERROR_INTERVAL
+                           Seconds to wait when an error occurs (e.g. salt-master not responding in time) (default: 300) --batch-size BATCH_SIZE
                            Batch size to use in salt (default: 10) --salt-target SALT_TARGET